LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-06-publications.md

 # Publications

-Here is a list of papers using LSDTopoToolBox which have been published:
+Here is a list of papers that use LSDTopoTools software:

 ## Papers on the algorithms in the software package